pilrhealth/definition-files/tests/README.md

-This folder contains one example, "definition" file of each type of component that can be imported to a PiLR project directly.
+This folder contains one example "component definition" file of each type of component that can be imported to a PiLR project directly.
 Each folder contains a README file that describes the specifics of what should be configured on the project after you import the definition.

 ## Overview of definitions
 For any individual project, there are a several project "components" that you can add and configure simply by importing a component "definition".
 This definition is just a JSON object.
 At the top most level, you can directly and individually import definitions of the following types: